mcappola/ctdprocessing/README.md

 All other scripts in the "processingscripts" directory are called by WinprocessAll or Winprocess, and should not be removed.

 If this is being used for insitu processing at sea, recommend installing it at the CTD work station.
-Then you can have the deckunit output the files directly into the raw directory.
+Then you can have the deckunit output the files directly into the raw directory, simplifying the workflow.